slowernews/slowernews/rationales/rationale-index.md

 2021-01-24

 - Relevant demographic and geopolitical movement.
-Open question: Did Brexit precipitated it?
+Open question: did Brexit precipitate it?

 ### All companies are technology companies now